 Contact our Online Harassment Solicitors

 We offer fixed-fee preliminary consultations.
 A consultation will help you understand the legal and practical issues relating to your case and allow you to make an informed decision about what action to take.
 These consultations are very popular and from the feedback we get clients find them very helpful.
 The cost of a consultation will depend on the factual and legal complexity of the matter and, in particular, how much paperwork you require us to consider ahead of the meeting.
-In relatively straightforward matters, the cost may be as low as £300 plus vat.
+In many instances we offer fixed fee consultations, and the cost may be as low as £400 plus VAT.

 Please note that we do not undertake civil litigation on a legal aid basis.
 Information on legal aid can be found at the Government’s benefits and credits website by clicking here.